rwilliams/jrubywiki/GettingStarted.md

 ----------------------------
 To run any other ruby program by using JRuby, run it using the `jruby` command in a command window.
 For example,

-    jruby script/server ##(for rails3 you should use: ruby script/rails server) jruby my_ruby_script.rb
+    jruby script/server ##(for rails3 you should use: jruby script/rails server) jruby my_ruby_script.rb

 **See Also:** [[JRuby Command Line Parameters|JRubyCommandLineParameters]]